Black hole thermodynamical entropy: Introduction

-A second argument pointing towards the correctness of using nonadditive entropic forms in order to re-establish the entropic extensivity of the system can be found in the mutually consistent results achieved by Hanel and Thurner \cite{HanelThurner2011, HanelThurner2011_2} by focusing on the Khinchine axioms and on complex systems with surface-dominant statistics.
-As a third indication we can refer to the analogy with the time $t$ dependence of the entropy of simple nonlinear dynamical systems, e.g., the logistic map.
-Indeed, for the parameter values for which the system has positive Lyapunov exponent (i.e., strong chaos and ergodicity), we verify $S_{BG} \propto t$ (under appropriate mathematical limits), but for parameter values where the Lyapunov exponent vanishes (i.e., weak chaos and breakdown of ergodicity), it is a nonadditive entropy ($S_q$, discussed below) the one which grows linearly with $t$ (see \cite{BaldovinRobledo2004} and references therein).
+An argument reinforcing the correctness of using nonadditive entropic forms in order to re-establish the entropic extensivity of the system can be found in the results achieved by Hanel and Thurner~\cite{HanelThurner2011, HanelThurner2011_2} by focusing on the Khinchine axioms and on complex systems with surface-dominant sta\-tistics.

+A further indication we can refer to is the analogy with the time $t$ dependence of the entropy of simple nonlinear dynamical systems, e.g., the logistic map.
+Indeed, for the parameter values for which the system has positive Lyapunov exponent (i.e., strong chaos and ergodicity), we verify~$S_{BG}~\propto~t$ (under appropriate mathematical limits), but for parameter values where the Lyapunov exponent vanishes (i.e., weak chaos and breakdown of ergodicity), it is a nonadditive entropy ($S_q$, discussed below) the one which grows linearly with $t$ (see~\cite{BaldovinRobledo2004, BaldovinRobledo2004_2, BaldovinRobledo2004_3, BaldovinRobledo2004_4, BaldovinRobledo2004_5, BaldovinRobledo2004_6, BaldovinRobledo2004_7, BaldovinRobledo2004_8, BaldovinRobledo2004_9, BaldovinRobledo2004_10} and references therein), and consistently provides a generalized Pesin-like identity.
 If we take into account that, in many such dynamical systems, $t$ plays a role analogous to $N$ in thermodynamical systems, we have here one more indication which aligns with the extensivity of the entropy for complex systems.

+Finally, one more recent result exists~\cite{RuizTsallis2012, RuizTsallis2012_2, RuizTsallis2012_3}, related to the so called Large Deviation Theory in theory of probabilities, which also is consistent with the extensivity of the entropy, even in the presence of strong correlations between the elements of the system.